 One way I have done my own work in this space was to write a love letter to my body.
 My body has endured a lot and it is the only body I will ever get here on earth.
 I can love it or continue to ostracize it, which will start a shaming fest, which will trigger my old wounds to eat for comfort.
 Here’s my love letter to my body.
 I encourage you to write one yourself, even if you are not ready to love every bone in your body, because you have to start somewhere before you can heal inside.

 You sure have endured a lot over the years.
 You’ve given birth to two beautiful children.
 You’ve attempted to pass three kidney stones on your own.
 You’ve successfully reworked the gallbladder’s job when it had to be removed.
 You recovered from chicken pox, diverticulosis, a sprained wrist, an ankle run over by a vehicle, vertigo, an ulcer, a fissure, extraction of wisdom teeth, and a swollen leg (that was not a blood clot thank goodness!).
+You are preparing for an upcoming hysterectomy and I am sure you will allow me to recover nicely from that too.
 You are gracefully recovering from an eating disorder in mid-life, which mostly likely started after years of putting you through diet after diet.
 You continue to work your best through bouts of occasional headaches and migraines, plantar fasciitis, anxiety, depression, asthma, menopause and arthritis.
 And you allow me to take nearly 20,000 breaths of air each day.
 That is simply amazing!

 I want you to know how much I appreciate you.
 You have endured a lot.
 From the moment you were teased on the playground in the 5th grade, you started to be something that needed to be changed.
 I didn’t know how to offer self-compassion to you when those boys teased me.
 It turned in to years of putting you down and trying to change you.
 I called you names.
 I pinched you in places I hated.
 I shamed you in the mirror.
 And some days, I could not even look at you in the mirror.
 I covered you with a washcloth whenever naked in the tub.
 I didn’t think you were good enough.
 I thought the more I criticized you, the more you’d work to shed the weight.
 I was never happy with you.
 At the height of my eating disorder, I was completely ashamed of you.
 I allowed others to determine what beauty looked like.